Data protection in Switzerland: overview

 There are some exceptions from the duty to register, for example, if the data controller has designated an internal data protection officer (Article 11a, paragraph 5 DPA).

-In addition, there is a duty under the DPA to provide specific information on the collection of sensitive personal data and personality profiles.
+In addition, there is a duty under the DPA to provide the affected data subject with specific information on the collection of sensitive personal data and personality profiles.
 This includes information on the data controller, the purpose of collection and the categories of potential data recipients (Article 14, DPA).

-In the case of a cross border data transfer, specific safeguards taken by the data controller to ensure an adequate level of data protection abroad must also be notified (see Question 23).
+In the case of a cross border data transfer, certain specific safeguards taken by the data controller to ensure an adequate level of data protection abroad must also be notified (see Question 24).

 Main data protection rules and principles